 2. Extract notion token and space id

 This is probably the most complicated step.
 Since Notion doesn’t have API yet, we would need to mimic Notion behavior in our backup script.
-To do so we need to extract token_v2 and spaceId from “Export all workspace content” request.
+To do so we need to extract token_v2 and spaceId from the “Export all workspace content” request.

 I will explain how to do it in Google Chrome: